Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Final release decision

-- can we explain our authorization model in one paragraph?
+- Can you explain your authorization model in one paragraph?

 If you cannot answer those cleanly, the deploy is not ready.